google/xls/docs_src/dslx_reference.md

 one.
 Similarly `s8:12` is an 8-wide bit array with its least significant four bits set to `1100`.

-DSLX supports initializing using binary, hex or decimal syntax.
-So
+DSLX supports initializing using binary, hex or decimal syntax:

 ```dslx
 #[test]